LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/17/sorting-prelim.md

 order as they occur in the input.
 In other words, we can ask ourself the question:
 Does it rearrange the order of input data records which have the same key value (duplicates)?
 If the answer is No, then the sorting algorithm is *stable*.
+One example is that Phone book is sorted by name.
+Now let's sort the book by country - is the list still sorted by name within each country?
+As you can tell, it is an extremely important property for databases.

 \* ---- Note ---- *

-> One example is that Phone book is sorted by name.
-Now let's sort the book by country -
-> is the list still sorted by name within each country?
-As you can tell, it is
-> an extremely important property for databases.
+> When we evaluate the performance of a sorting algorithm, we usually evaluate it
+> from three perspectives: *running time*, *memory requirements (aka space)*,
+> and *stability*.

 - There will be three kinds of running time mentioned in the sorting analysis: